Image created by ChatGPT

 Course Description

 This course will introduce educators to the six-lesson curriculum developed collaboratively between HREA and Pedagog.ai.
-In each of the weekly webinars, one of the lessons will be presented and discussed, and an activity will be carried out to facilitate educator learning and practice with the topic.
+In each of the webinars, a key AI and Human Rights theme will be presented and discussed, followed by an interactive activity.
 In addition, the course offers supplemental, practical readings that are connected with the lesson topics.

 Course Instructors & Curriculum Co-Authors